 These muffins are moist without being mushy.
 The oats do break down somewhat when combined with the wet ingredients. and they make you think there is flour present.
 The baking powder is optional – I no longer use it as it doesn’t make them rise much and it adds a lot of sodium.
 The spices add a pleasant sweetness.
 They are good warm or cold with a big mug of hot herbal tea.

 These muffins freeze well.
 We take them with us when we travel, go hiking, bike riding, day trips and so on.
 When our daughter was in the hospital recently after giving birth to twins I took some of these muffins to her everyday.
 They are super filling and nutritious.

-This brand of vanilla powder is out of stock right now but I link to another brand down below.
+The brand of vanilla powder shown in the photo is out of stock right now but I link to another brand down below.

 This is the brand of organic rolled oats that we buy at Winco Foods.
 Hubby Tom eats oats for breakfast everyday so between his use and the things I make with oats we go through a lot of oats each month.
 He divides the oats up into gallon size bags in our Food Saver and then freezes the bags for future use.